-Please feel free to continue submitting your questions to email@example.com We will try to address as many of them as possible in the days to come.

-Old wording: Please feel free to continue submitting your questions to firstname.lastname@example.org We will try to address as many of them as possible in the days to come.
+Please feel free to continue submitting your questions to firstname.lastname@example.org We will try to address as many of them as possible in the days to come.

-Under a two ship model, the JST is unlikely to build an operating reserve until we reach c. £4.5m, which would be the level of income and expenditure that would allow us to operate a full, proactive, planned maintenance programme.
-This would allow us to address maintenance issues on the ship before they materialise in service.
+Under a two ship model, the JST is unlikely to build an operating reserve until we reach c. £4.5m, which would be the level of income and expenditure that would allow us to operate a full, proactive, planned maintenance programme that would allow us to maintain the ships to a higher standard and make the experience onboard even more accessible and comfortable.
+This would also allow us to address maintenance issues on the ship before they materialise in service.

 This £4.5m number is much greater than what the trust has spent historically.
 This is because the JST needs to catch-up on some deferred investment on the ships.
 It also reflects an increase in the age-related running costs of both vessels, the impact of operating in an increasingly regulated environment (onshore and offshore) and increased investments in fundraising, which are necessary to grow income and compete in an increasingly competitive charitable environment.